EmirKorkutUnal/Python-Surprise-Predictions-on-Custom-Dataset/README.md

 >>>Best RMSE: 0.8697179739351221 {'n_epochs': 5, 'lr_all': 0.002, 'reg_all': 0.4}
 >>>Best MAE: 0.6658498081065872 {'n_epochs': 5, 'lr_all': 0.002, 'reg_all': 0.4}
 </pre>
-Again, both RMSE and MAE are achiebed by the same parameter combination.
+Again, both RMSE and MAE are achieved by the same parameter combination.
 <h3>Predictions</h3>
 Remember the dfsv database that we built at the beginning?
 Now it's time to use it.<br>
 <b>Surprise doesn't accept the test split of the standard Pandas dataframe</b> even after it is converted to a surprise dataset.
 So, we're going to need another method to get our test dataset.
 For this, the train_test_split method of surprise needs to be called: Beware that <b>since you've already imported scikit-learn's splitter, this train_test_split needs another name</b> so that it doesn't replace the previous one.